MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map/index.md

 ```

 > [!NOTE]
 > An additional `xmlns` namespace definition is required to reference the Xamarin.Forms.Maps controls.
+In the previous example the `Xamarin.Forms.Maps` namespace is referenced through the `maps` keyword.

-The `MapRegion` and `Pins` can be set in code using the named reference for the `Map`:
+The `MapRegion` can be set in code using the named reference for the `Map`:

 ```csharp
 MyMap.MoveToRegion(